emqx/cloud-docs/en_US/billing/billing_information.md

 If your company's billing address is in a country other than the United States (USA), EMQX typically charges VAT if you do not enter a valid VAT ID Number on your billing information.

-- If your billing address is in Swenden, EMQX always charges VAT, even with a valid VAT ID Number.
+- If your billing address is in Sweden, EMQX always charges VAT, even with a valid VAT ID Number.
 - To learn more about VAT/GST by region, see <a href="./taxation.md">Taxation by Region</a>
 </td>
    </tr>